temppase/Time/README.md

+# Timer app...

-# Timer app that you can load and modify if need.
+That you can load and modify if need.
+.NET 6 Winform